 During trade shows, attendees are constantly on the move, trying to cover as much ground as possible in a limited amount of time.
 When presenting a VR/AR experience to a booth visitor, it is important to make every minute count.

-Here are a few tips to get the most of every interaction:
+Here are a few tips to get the most of every interaction and entice trade show attendees:

 - Keep the VR/AR presentation short and sweet, giving more visitors the opportunity to participate in the experience, while leaving time for questions and sales-driven conversations.